Sekigahara Campaign: Background

 With the death of Toyotomi Hideyoshi in 1598, his 5 year-old son Toyotomi Hideyori succeeded him formally as the taikō or imperial regent, and rule of Japan fell under a Council of Five Elders appointed by Hideyoshi as regents for Hideyori until he came of age.

 Tokugawa Ieyasu, a member of the council, installed himself in Hideyoshi's former residence of Fushimi Castle and arranged political marriages for his children in defiance of the council's restriction on doing so, drawing political ire.
 Ishida Mitsunari, one of the Five Commissioners appointed to civil administration by Hideyoshi, attempted to approach Maeda Toshiie, a councilman and guardian of Hideyori, at Ōsaka Castle to conspire against Ieyasu; however, the intervention of Hosokawa Tadaoki, a friend of Ieyasu and of the Maeda clan, convinced Toshiie's son Toshinaga to dissuade Toshiie from opposing Ieyasu.

-Mitsunari resorted to attempting an assassination plot on Ieyasu, but when the plot failed, several of Ieyasu's generals independently attempted to eliminate Mitsunari.
+Mitsunari conspired in an assassination plot on Ieyasu, with conflicting narratives on how the plot occurred.
+By one account, after the plot's failure, several of Ieyasu's generals independently attempted to eliminate Mitsunari.
 Mitsunari infamously escaped the castle at night disguised as a woman and fled to Fushimi Castle to beg Ieyasu to protect him from retaliation.
 Ieyasu agreed on the condition that Mitsunari go into exile in his holding at Sawayama Castle in the spring of 1599.
 Soon after, Maeda Toshiie died in April, and Toshinaga was elected to replace him; however, Ieyasu himself took up guardianship of Hideyori, occupying Ōsaka Castle on 28 October and further enraging the commissioners and council.
+According to another account, the plot failed when, on 7 September 1599, Ieyasu traveled from Fushimi to Osaka Castle to visit Hideyori and Yodo-dono, mother and daughter, to celebrate the Double Ninth Festival.
+During this visit, he received a tip-off from Masuda Nagamori, one of the five magistrates, and the plot to assassinate Ieyasu was uncovered.
+Another collaborator of this plot was revealed to be Maeda Toshinaga, one of the Five Elders, and his accomplices were Hijikata Yuhisa, Ono Harunaga, and Asano Nagamasa, one of the Five Commissioners.Those suspected of being the masterminds of the assassination plot were subsequently severely investigated.

-Mobilisation
+Meanwhile, Tokugawa loyalist Ii Naomasa undertook political initiatives as he formed alliance with Kuroda Yoshitaka and Kuroda Nagamasa. through the Kuroda clan, Naomasa successfully swayed the other military commanders to support the Tokugawa clan.
+Aside from the Kuroda clan, according to a letter of Naomasa which is preserved in modern-day Hikone Castle Museum, Naomasa also engaged in correspondence with Sanada Nobuyuki to gain his support for the Tokugawa clan in response to a predicted incoming conflict between Ieyasu and his political enemies.